edwalk/portfolio-customer-data/README.md

 - Do specific age groups or genders make more purchases on the website than others?
 - Have specific age groups spent more money on their latest purchase than others?
 - Are specific age groups more likely to use certain payment methods over others?
-- Are specific age groups more likely to be lapsed customers (more than 6 months since last purchase)?
+- Are specific age groups more likely to be lapsed customers (more than 180 days since last purchase)?
-- Are specific genders more likely to be lapsed customers (more than 6 months since last purchase)?
+- Are specific genders more likely to be lapsed customers (more than 180 days since last purchase)?
 - Does the customer's browser impact the value of their latest purchase, the time spent on the website, and the total number of purchases made?
 - Does voucher usage increase the average value of a customer's latest purchase?
 - Does subscribing to the newsletter increase or decrease the amount of time spent on the website for each customer's latest purchase?